-Reference solutions in a gradient of concentrations were used to generate standard curves, and then the sample absorbance was measured after adding chromogenic reagent.
-Resistant starch was tested by a kit (K-RSTAR, Ziqi Biotechnology, Shanghai, China).
-Specific sample processing and measurement methods are included in the supplementary materials.
+Reference solutions prepared across a range of concentrations were used to generate standard curves, after which sample absorbance was measured following the addition of a chromogenic reagent.
+A resistant starch analysis was performed using a commercial kit (K-RSTAR, Ziqi Biotechnology, Shanghai, China).
+For further details regarding the sample processing and measurement methods for different samples, see the Supplementary Materials.

 2.8.
-Cells treatment and assessment of the viability
+Cell culture and viability analyses

-H9c2 cardiac myoblast cells were seeded into 96-well plates at a density of 3×103 cells/well, and cultured in high-glucose DMEM with 0.5% of FBS and 1% of penicillin-streptomycin in humidified air containing 5% CO2 at 37℃.
+H9c2 cells were cultured in 96-well plates (3×103/well) in high-glucose DMEM containing 0.5% FBS and 1% penicillin-streptomycin in humidified 5% CO2 incubator at 37℃.

-For the treated group and positive control group, the cells were pre-treated separately for 24 hours with ten isoflavone of three suitable concentration, 200 μg/mL of pueraria extracts (dissolved in DMSO), and quercetin (25 μM) .
-For the model establishment, a hypoxia-reoxygenation (H/R) injury was achieved using 100 μL Na2S2O4 solution (2.5 mM) to create a hypoxia environment for 40 minutes.
-Then, the pre-treated H9c2 cells were cultured in fresh culture medium for 5 hours and assessed viability using the MTT assay.
+Cells in the treatment and positive control groups were treated for 24 h with 10 isoflavones at three appropriate concentrations, with Pueraria extracts (in DMSO) at 200 μg/mL, or with quercetin (25 μM) .
+A hypoxia-reoxygenation (H/R) injury model was established via the addition of 100 μL of Na2S2O4 (2.5 mM) for 40 minutes to generate a hypoxic environment, after which cells were cultured in fresh culture media for 5 h prior to being evaluated in an MTT assay.

-2.8.
-Evaluation of DPPH free radical scavenging ability

-First, the extracts of two kinds of puerariae were dissolved into a 12mg/mL solution by methanol.
-Then, 180μl of DPPH solution (80μg/mL) was added to 96-well plate.
-Next, samples and methanol were added to the plates respectively.
-After 30min reaction in dark, the absorbance was measured at 517 nm.
-This experiment of each sample was repeated three times in parallel.

 2.9.
-Data processing and statistics analysis
+Assessment of DPPH free radical scavenging ability

+Methanol was initially used to prepare 12 mg/mL solutions using the two different Puerariae extracts, after which 180μl of DPPH solution (80μg/mL) was added to a 96-well plate.
+These methanol solutions were then added to appropriate wells and plates were incubated in the dark for 30 min, after which absorbance at 517 nm was measured.
+Experiments were repeated three times in parallel.

+2.10.
+Statistical analysis

-Raw data collected from Q-TOF were imported into Progenesis QI (v2.3, Waters, MA, USA) for peak finding, filtering and alignment.
-Retention time was range from 0.5-18.5 min with the tolerance of 0.01 min, mass was range from 50-1,200 Da with the tolerance of 0.02 Da.
-Peaks were integrated by using a value of 0 for the peak intensity threshold.
-The normalized data output from Progenesis QI were then introduced into IBM SPSS Statistics (v26.0, IBM Corp., Armonk, NY, USA) and Simca (v13.0, Umetrics, Malmö, Sweden) for multivariate statistical analysis.
+Raw Q-TOF data were imported into Progenesis QI (v2.3, Waters, MA, USA) for peak selection, filtering, and alignment.
+Retention time ranged from 0.5-18.5 min with a tolerance of 0.01 min, masses ranged from 50-1,200 Da with a tolerance of 0.02 Da.
+A peak intensity threshold of 0 was used during peak integration.
+Normalized Progenesis QI data outputs were then introduced into SPSS (v26.0, IBM Corp., NY, USA) and Simca (v13.0, Umetrics, Malmö, Sweden) for appropriate multivariate statistical analyses.

-3. Results and discussion
+3. Results and Discussion

 3.1.
-Development of sample preparation and the chromatography methods
+Sample preparation and the chromatography method development

-Ultrasonic extraction resulted in higher spectral intensity and was more convent than reflux extraction (Fig. S1).
-In addition, it can enhance the extraction yield of isoflavones, reduce the amount of solvent used and lower the temperature [18].
-Hence, ultrasonic extraction was used.
-Next, three different concentrations of methanol (25%, 50% and 100%) were tested separately (Fig. S2).
-The procedure involving 30 min of ultrasonic extraction with 100% methanol resulted in higher levels of compounds.
-Therefore, ultrasonic extraction with methanol was repeated twice chosen as the final method.
+Ultrasonic extraction yielded higher spectral intensity and was more convenient than reflux extraction (Fig. S1), and it is also better suited to enhancing isoflavone extraction yields while reducing the amount of solvent utilized and the extraction temperature [18].
+Ultrasonic extraction was thus utilized for all analyses in the present study.
+Three different methanol concentrations (25%, 50%, and 100%) were tested to optimize extraction conditions (Fig. S2), with a 30-minute ultrasonic extraction step using 100% methanol ultimately being found to yield the highest compound levels.
+This extraction method was therefore used for all subsequent research, and is discussed in detail in our Materials and Methods section.

-We tested multiple mobile phase conditions, including 0.1% aqueous formic acid and acetonitrile with 0.1% formic acid, which resulted in optimal peak shape and resolution.
-Two types of columns were tested, and the HSS T3 column achieved better separation of all analytes.
-Using the optimal gradient elution program, the main components were eluted from the column with good resolution in only 18.5 min.
-Fig. 1 illustrates representative BPI ESI-negative and ESI-positive chromatograms for P. lobata and P. thomsonii.
-Besides, the overlay graphs of QC obtained by duplicate and reinjected QC samples four times in each mode indicated the stability and reproducibility of instrumental performance (Fig. S3).
+To optimize peak shapes and resolution, we tested several mobile phase conditions, including 0.1% aqueous formic acid as well as acetonitrile with 0.1% formic acid.
+Of the two tested column types, the HSS T3 column achieved better separation for all analytes.
+Under an optimal gradient elution program, we were able to elute the main analytes from the column in 18.5 min while achieving good resolution.
+Representative BPI ESI-negative and ESI-positive chromatograms for P. lobata and P. thomsonii extracts are shown in Figure 1.
+Overlaid QC graphs generated via the reinjection of duplicate QC samples four times in each mode further confirmed the stability and reproducibility of instrument performance in this assay system (Fig. S3).

 3.2.
 Mass fragmentation